i. Don't believe what media report about incidents at sea!

 It seems crew supplied by the ship owner didn't know how to launch the life rafts and that passengers were not informed that life rafts could be used when abandoning ship.

 The responsible parties are the ship owner, the top management of the ship owning company and the maritime authority that have sent a not seaworthy, dangerous and unsafe cruise ship to sea.
-To improve safety at sea, these parties must improve their performances.
+To improve safety at sea, these parties must improve their performances and explain themselves in a judicial court.

 iii.
 Ship capsize and sinking must be explained to establish the proximate cause of killing people!